Decision Fatigue in Neurodivergent Adults: How to Reduce Overwhelm and Simplify Choices

 Your energy matters more than perfection

-There’s no “right” way to make decisions, only what supports your unique brain best.
+There’s no “right” way to make decisions, only what best supports your unique brain.
 If all you managed today was one or two choices, that counts.
 That’s enough.
 You’re not indecisive.
 You’re thoughtful, sensitive, and working harder than most people realize.
 Give yourself permission to slow down, choose less, and rest more.

 Disclaimer: This blog is for educational purposes only, is not a substitute for mental‑health treatment, and does not establish a therapist–client relationship.
 If you need personalized support, please consult a licensed mental‑health professional in your area.
 If you are in crisis, call or text 988 (U.S.) or your local emergency number.